railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 Multi-level Bills of Materials
 ===============================

-In Open ERP each line of a bill of materials may itself be a bill of materials.
+In OpenERP each line of a bill of materials may itself be a bill of materials.
 So you can define BoMs with several levels.
 Instead of defining several BoMs for the cabinet in the figure :ref:`fig-mrparm` you could define the single bill of materials below: